Copyright 2020 by Richard O. Aichele - email email@example.com - and Information Works Inc.

 In 1972, a number of steam locomotives could still be found performing reliable passenger and freight service for the European railroads.

 Locomotives at the engine maintenance facility in Tübingen, Germany

-That timetable was slightly delayed primarily on some of the secondary passenger and freight lines.
-The delay allowed these photos to record some of the steam action in 1972.
+That timetable was slightly delayed and reliable steam locomotives served longer primarily on some of the secondary passenger and freight lines.
+That delay also allowed these photos to record some of the steam action in 1972.
 The southern German cities of Tübingen and Reutlingen were among those where steam locomotives operated the longest.
 In 1975, the Bundesbahn's last steam powered passenger express train was on a northern German route and two years later the last freight train powered by a steam locomotive made its last run.

 Locomotives were fueled and ready for service in Tübingen, Germany

 Engineer and Fireman watching passenger train approaching to pass.

 The era of steam railroad locomotives still survives in Europe for the enjoyment of railroad and steam power enthusiasts riding the special steam trains or watching them pass by.